 In addition to messages displayed on the phone, syslog messages of CRITICAL, ALERT, and EMERGENCY priority levels are sent to a remote syslog server if configured.
 To configure a remote syslog server, you must specify a value for the remoteSyslogger configuration parameter.
-For more information about configuring the remoteSyslogger parameter, see Table 24: Configuration Parameters on page 98.
+For more information about configuring the remoteSyslogger parameter, see Table 24: Configuration Parameters.

-The below describes some of the important diagnostic and failure messages that may be displayed on 400-Series IP phones or in remote syslog output.
+The Error Messages table describes some of the important diagnostic and failure messages that may be displayed on 400-Series IP phones or in remote syslog output.
 (Other messages are self-explanatory.)
-The messages in the following table are listed in alphabetical order.
+The messages in the Error Messages table are listed in alphabetical order.